Hardbound edition released!

 The most significant overarching theme, however, is the steady encouragement for each of us to begin the journey, or to pick it up again if it has paused, that permeates these essays.
 He so clearly conveys that in meditation one is always beginning for it is the reverse of accumulation.
 Wherever we are on the journey is the place to begin.

-Now available in four versions.
+Now available in four editions.